FEATURED ONLINE MBA PROGRAMS

 - Eastman chemical- 751 million in profits

-Small or large, businesses in Tennessee have also shown a remarkable level of stability over the past few years.
-As of 2012, some 65.5 percent of the business that opened two years earlier in 2010 were succeeding.
 Growing employment at large and stable firms, including the addition of many high-paying jobs in accounting, marketing, finance, HR management and business administration, makes the state of Tennessee one of the best places in the nation for business school graduates to establish a career.

-The full-time Master of Business Administration (MBA) at the University of Tennessee is an accelerated program designed for completion in 17 months.
+The full-time Master of Business Administration (MBA) at the University of Tennessee is an intensive program designed for completion in 17 months.
 Using team-based learning and cross-functional approaches, you will tackle tough business problems and gain hands-on experience.
 The school is particularly well-known for its innovation and entrepreneurship track, but offers six other concentrations: business analytics, finance, marketing, operations, supply chain management and a custom concentration that you can tailor to your interests.
 The school's top-ranked Professional MBA is 16-month hybrid program for individuals with at least five years of work experience; it combines online learning with Saturday classes and two-week residencies.
 The intense Executive MBA for Strategic Leadership takes just a year to complete through distance learning, on-campus residencies and a global immersion trip.
 The school's other specialized MBAs include the Global Supply Chain Executive MBA, the Physician Executive MBA and the Aerospace and Defense MBA.
 The College of Business Administration has also partnered with other schools at the university to offer six dual degrees programs that couple an MBA with a Juris Doctor or an additional master's degree in agricultural economics, business analytics, engineering or sports management.

 Earning your MBA at the Owen Graduate School of Management at Vanderbilt University involves joining a small cohort of fellow students who become a part of a tight-knit community of faculty, alumni and support staff.
 The MBA programs at this school emphasize leadership development; practical learning and real-world projects in the United States and abroad are central to the program.
 Students tackle a full 62-credit-hour curriculum organized in "mods" of seven weeks.
 In addition to the standard MBA, the school offers several specialty programs.
 The Healthcare MBA combines classes in business fundamentals with immersive experiences in healthcare facilities.
-Vanderbilt's Executive MBA is tailored for executives on the fast track, but it isn't a stripped-down, accelerated program.
-You'll take the full 60 credit hour load and engage with a "C-Team" of executives from numerous industries to tackle real-world challenges.
+Vanderbilt's Executive MBA is tailored for executives on the fast track, but it isn't a stripped-down program.
+You'll take the full 60 hour load and engage with a "C-Team" of executives from numerous industries to tackle real-world challenges.
 Classes meet two Saturdays a month, with two one-week residencies at the university.

 Tennessee Tech is an innovator in distance learning.
 The school offers a full-time MBA and a part-time MBA, along with a "Plus One" program that allows you to add an MBA to any of this school's bachelor's degrees with just one additional year of study.
 Interactive classes are offered on campus and online, following the same curriculum and taught by the same faculty.
 You will learn through case studies, simulations and hands-on research projects.
 After completing foundation courses, you can create your own area of specialization or pursue a concentration in accounting, finance, human resource management, international business, management information systems or risk management and insurance.
 Both the online and on-campus degree programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB) and both programs result in the same degree.